gabeibarra/docker-flask-bigger/README.md

    This process will read the directions in the file named 'Dockerfile'

-   It'll take a bit of time, and when it's finished, you can check for the image:
+   It'll take a bit of time the first time, and when it's finished, you can check for the image:
    ```
    $ docker images
    ```